 - Use the latest technology to produce accurate specifications

 - Support the design process from start to finish

 - Review samples and make adjustments as required

 - Troubleshoot and resolve design issues

 These individuals have a wide range of skills that they can bring to your company.
-You can also utilise freelancers for one-off projects.
+You can also utilize freelancers for one-off projects.

-If you hire a freelance professional to produce your production designs, you will have to consider the implication of copyright and who owns the rights to the completed work.
+If you hire a freelance professional to produce your production designs, you will have to consider the implications of copyright laws and who owns the rights to the completed work.
 As you will be designing a range that is exclusive to your brand, ensuring you have rights to the final design is paramount.
-This is usually not an issue, as a contract can be drawn up between both parties.
-However, covering the finer details and non-disclosure is essential to reduce the risk of your designs ending up in a competitor’s hands.
+This is usually not an issue as a contract can be drawn up between both parties.
+However, covering the finer details and establishing a non-disclosure agreement is essential to reduce the risk of your designs ending up in a competitor’s hands.

 For businesses that have opted for Cut, Make and Trim (CMT) production, you will have provided your clothing manufacturer with everything to start production.
-This includes tech pack and specifications, patterns and fabric.
+This includes a tech pack, specifications, patterns, and fabric.

-CMT production can be a cost-effective option for established brands who already have a good relationship with suppliers.
-It is also ideal for companies looking to ensure they remain in control of the whole process.
-However, if you have no experience of the technicalities of pattern making, hiring a professional will ensure you have accurate measurements and fit for production.
+CMT production can be a cost-effective option for established brands that already have good relationships with suppliers.
+It is also ideal for companies looking to ensure that they remain in control of the whole process.
+However, if you have no experience in the techniques of pattern making, hiring a professional will ensure you have accurate measurements and fits for production.

 To help find a design consultant, Sewport enables you to tailor your search and get quotes and advice from experts in the industry.
 There is a host of CMT and FPP factories to partner with including design studios specialising in pattern creation.
 Clothing manufacturers are on hand to offer advice on suitable resources to use.
 They can also take the hassle out of this step with onsite pattern cutting services.